-Pneumonia is a clinical picture that should be the bread and butter of the undergraduate and postgraduate.
+Pneumonia is a clinical picture that should be the bread and butter of undergraduates and postgraduates.
 There is no escaping this case, as many people present to the hospital complaining of fever, cough and sputum to be soon diagnosed as pneumonia.
 Here are the facts to recognize and treat pneumonia.
-On one hand, toddlers in pneumonia is significantly common, pneumonia in adults is equally important.
+On one hand, toddlers in pneumonia are significantly common, and pneumonia in adults is equally important.

-In today’s article, we are going to cover What is pneumonia, Causes, Types, Clinical features including Signs and Symptoms of pneumonia, Complications, Diagnosis, and finally the Treatment for pneumonia.
+In today’s article, we are going to cover What is pneumonia, its Causes, Types, and Clinical features including Signs and Symptoms of pneumonia, Complications, Diagnosis, and finally the Treatment for pneumonia.

 Pneumonia is defined as an inflammatory consolidation of the pulmonary parenchyma caused by pyogenic organisms.
 Besides, infection pneumonia can also be caused by aspiration, inhalation of noxious chemicals or trauma to the chest.